 The farmer moved the sheep to the next field up the hill, they have eaten all the grass in the field across the lane since we came here at the beginning of the lockdown.
 That’s how long we have been here.

 We only eat chicken now.
 Meat is so expensive that most people stopped buying it.
 Soon the whole country will become vegetarian like you.

 It was the first time I saw farm dogs herding sheep.
 It was amazing, they are pretty good at it, and guess what, I saw a hare; a real hare, with long ears and all.

 The dollar is trading at 14,000LL on the black market today.
 Imagine?
 The Lebanese pound lost about 90% of its value since you were last here in 2019.

 A flycatcher bird nested on the house wall.
 I always wondered if birds left their nests unattended.
 We set up a nature camera so we can see the chicks getting fed.

-Live rounds were fired last night, on old demarcation lines between Chiah and Ain el-Remmaneh.
+Live rounds were fired last night on old demarcation lines between Chiah and Ain el-Remmaneh.
 Did you watch the news?

-A version of this appears in the NEW THINKING #3.7 pamphlet.
+An earlier version of this appears in the NEW THINKING #3.7 pamphlet.